Position statement: People with Disabilities Person-Centered Language

 The language that we use to talk about people with disabilities has shifted over the past few decades and will likely continue to change.
 People with disabilities are not a homogeneous group and the language they use may shift for some and not others.
 For instance, people with autism and the Deaf community are much more likely to use identity-first language than other people with cognitive disabilities (although service providers and parents of children with autism tend to use person-first language).

-The Sudbury & District Health Unit recognizes the importance of using sensitive and respectful communication practices.
+Public Health Sudbury & Districts recognizes the importance of using sensitive and respectful communication practices.
 Ongoing engagement with local dis/ability groups and associations will ensure that programs and services are fully accessible and inclusive to all.

 [i] Sudbury & District Health Unit. (nd).
 Strategic Plan 2013-2017.
 Sudbury & District Health Unit.